globaltcad/swing-tree/docs/markdown/Climbing-Swing-Tree.md

 ## Blooming Flowers ##

-An important aspect of modern UIs developed is the ability to customize the looks of the UI.
+An important aspect of modern UI development is the ability to customize how your UI is rendered.
 Swing-Tree allows you to customize the looks of your UI using its functional style API.

 Traditionally, the looks of a plain old Swing UI is predominantly determined by the **"look and feel" (short LaF)** that is installed through the `UIManager`.